spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 ### Controlling Complexity

 Uncontrolled complexity is the arch-nemesis of a programmer.
 If we do not understand our programs, we will inevitably introduce bugs.
 Today I want to introduce two ideas that will help you in your quest to master the complexity of your programs: Decomposition and Abstraction.

 #### Decomposition

 Decomposition is the process of breaking down a larger problem into it's smaller sub problems.
 Let's look at an example:

-I want to write a function called `myMadeUpSequence(base, n)`.
-Return an array where every element is the product of the element before it and the largest prime number smaller than that element.
-The sequence starts with `base` and its length is `n`.
-For example:
+###### laligatSequence(base, n)

+A number's laligat sum is the the sum of all the prime numbers less than or equal to that number.

+For example, the laligat sum of 10 is: 2 + 3 + 5 + 7 = 17

+We can use the laligat sum to define a special sequence, called the laligat sequence.
+The laligat sequence of a number begins with the number itself.
+The second number in the sequence is the first number's laligat sum, the third number is the second number's laligat sum, and so on.

+For example, the first 4 numbers in the laligat sequence of 10 are: 10, 17, 58, 381.

 ```
-myMadeUpSequence(10, 4) == [10, 70, 4690, 21944510]
-myMadeUpSequence(5, 5) == [5, 15, 195, 37635, 1416317955]
+> laligatSequence(10, 4)
+[ 10, 17, 58, 381 ]

+>laligatSequence(5, 2)
+[ 5, 10 ]
 ```

 We could try to write the whole thing in a single function:

 ```
-function myMadeUpSequence(base, n){
+function laligatSequence(base, n){
   var sequence = [base];

   while(sequence.length < n){
       var prevElement = sequence[sequence.length - 1];
-      var largestPrime = 2;

-      while(true){
-          var oldLargest = largestPrime;
+      var laligatSum = 0;
-          var prime;

-          while(true){
+      for(var i = 2; i <= prevElement; i += 1){
-            prime = true;
+        var prime = true;

-            largestPrime += 1;
-            for(var i = 2; i < largestPrime; i += 1){
+        for(var j = 2; j < i; j += 1){
-              if(largestPrime % i === 0){
+          if(i % j === 0){
             prime = false;
           }
         }

-            if(prime){ break; }
+        if(prime){
+          laligatSum += i;
         }

-          if(largestPrime >= prevElement){
-            largestPrime = oldLargest;
-            break;
       }
-      }

-      sequence.push(prevElement * largestPrime);
+      sequence.push(laligatSum);
   }

   return sequence;
 }
 ```

 But, as you can see, this function is very hard to read and reason about.
 What if this code contained a bug?
 How noticeable would it be?
 If there was an issue with how prime numbers are found, would you know where to look?

 Let's decompose this method into a bunch of smaller methods: